Jacksonville State vs. Sam Houston odds, picks, predictions

 The Jacksonville State Gamecocks will look to stay unbeaten in Conference USA play when they take on the Sam Houston Bearkats on Thursday night.
 Jacksonville State is coming off a 42-25 loss at Southern Mississippi on Sept.
 27, while Sam Houston dropped a 37-10 decision at New Mexico State last Thursday.
 The Gamecocks (2-3, 1-0 C-USA), who are tied for third in the league, are 0-3 on the road this season.
 The Bearkats (0-5, 0-2 C-USA), who are 12th in the conference, are 0-1 on their home field in 2025.

 Kickoff from Shell Energy Stadium in Houston is at 8 p.m.
 ET on CBS Sports Network.
 Jacksonville State leads the all-time series 7-6, including two in a row.
 The Gamecocks are 7-point favorites in the latest Jacksonville State vs. Sam Houston odds, while the over/under for total points scored is 54.5 via SportsLine consensus.
+The Over is 3-2 for both teams this season.
 Before making any Sam Houston vs. Jacksonville State picks, check out the college football predictions from the SportsLine Projection Model.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins: